 How does the data annotation industry work?

 Companies providing annotation services (or Data Labelers), such as Centaur Labs, Surge AI or Remotasks (part of Scale AI) and many other major players in the sector, use automated or manual crowdsourcing systems to manage freelance workers from all over the world.
-Freelance Data Labelers must pass qualification exams, undergo training and be regularly assessed to perform tasks such as tracing "Bounding Boxes" on images or videosThey are required to pass qualification exams, undergo training and undergo regular assessment to perform tasks such as tracing "Bounding Boxes" on images or videos, classifying sentiments expressed in social networking posts, evaluating video clips of a sexual nature in certain cases, sorting bank transactions or evaluating chatbot responses.
+Freelance data labelers have to pass qualification exams, undergo training and be regularly assessed to perform tasks such as plotting "Bounding Boxes".Bounding Box"on images or videosThey are required to pass qualification exams, undergo training and undergo regular assessment to perform tasks such as tracing "Bounding Boxes" on images or videos, classifying sentiments expressed in publications on social networks, evaluating video clips of a sexual nature in certain cases, sorting bank transactions or evaluating chatbot responses.

 Challenges related to job and salary stability for freelance Data Labelers